-I am now working with Hodges Taylor Art Consultancy in my home city of Charlotte, NC.
+I am now working with Hodges Taylor in my native city of Charlotte, NC.
 Hodges Taylor has been a preeminent gallery in Charlotte for close to 40 years and is continuing to grow and evolve in wonderful ways under new director, Lauren Harkey.
 I’m thrilled to partner with them!
 I’ll have work on display there March through May 1, 2019.

-Another solo exhibition is planned for November in the Upfront Gallery at Artspace in Raleigh, NC.
+A solo exhibition is planned for November 2019 in the Upfront Gallery at Artspace in Raleigh, NC.
 Details TBA later.
 This intimate space is perfect for showing smaller works, where viewers can get a close look at surface and texture.

 NORTH CAROLINA ARTISTS EXHIBITION